 Planned remediation work on-site was conducted under a Release Abatement Measure (RAM) Plan, and at the completion of site remediation, the work activities were memorialized within a RAM Completion Report that supported the Final Response Action Outcome to achieve regulatory closure.

-CDW created a project program that specified all technical elements of the work to be accomplished, including that the qualifying contractor comply with all mandatory federal, state and local regulations, permit requirements, and Health and Safety Plan regulations.
-We communicated bid information, coordinated site walks, and assisted UNLR in all activities from design to award and oversight of contractors.
+CDW created a project program that specified all technical elements of the work to be accomplished, including that the qualifying contractor comply with all mandatory federal, state, and local regulations, permit requirements, and Health and Safety Plan regulations.
+CDW communicated bid information, coordinated site walks, and assisted UNLR in all activities from design to award and oversight of contractors.